 Mershon Auditorium

 A silent giant.
 This is what comes to mind when one mentions the three manual, 67 rank Schantz pipe organ inside Mershon Auditorium at The Ohio State University in Columbus, OH.
-It is an instrument of substantial size, but for 350 or so days of the year it sits silent behind the artsy metal facade on the left side of the auditorium.
-Its only use is for a few graduation events in the month of June.
+Sitting behind the artsy metal facade on the left side of the auditorium, it is an instrument of substantial size, and one that has not been used for graduation exercises since 2017.
 Because it is rarely played, most casual visitors to the space do not even know that it exists.
 Even many local organ aficionados report not remembering the last time they heard it play, or have ever heard it.
 Yet it perseveres and remains at the ready when called upon to be pressed into service.

 These pages serve a two-fold purpose: to show off the instrument, and to maybe rekindle an interest in it again.
 As the photos will show there's no denying that it is in need of some tender loving care.
 But all it takes is plan to bring it back into the limelight again, and a desire and resources to carry it out.